norcalbiostat/AppliedStatistics_notes/docs/random_intercept.md

 ## (Intercept)    1.350      0.047   28.72
 ```

-The random effects portion of the `lmer` output provides a point estimate of the variance of component $\sigma^2_{\alpha} = 0.0$ and the model's residual variance, $\sigma_\epsilon = 0.57$.
+The random effects portion of the `lmer` output provides a point estimate of the variance of component $\sigma^2_{\alpha} = 0.09$ and the model's residual variance, $\sigma_\epsilon = 0.57$.

 ### Restricted (residual) Maximum Likelihood (REML)

-* Similar to logistic regression, estimates can't be estimated directly using maximum likelihood (ML) methods.
+* Similar to logistic regression, estimates typically aren't estimated directly using maximum likelihood (ML) methods.
-* Iterative methods like REML are needed to get approximations.
+* Iterative methods like REML are used to get approximations.
 * REML is typically the default estimation method for most packages.

 Details of REML are beyond the scope of this class, but knowing the estimation method is important for two reasons